cloudflare/cloudflare-docs/products/page-shield/src/content/use-dashboard/monitor-scripts.md

 # Monitor scripts on your site

 Once you have [activated Page Shield](/get-started), review the **Script Monitor dashboard** to see which scripts are running on your domain.
 Scripts on the dashboard appear in close to real time, so use the dashboard when proactively looking for scripts.
-The dashboard only displays scripts detected in the last 30 days.
+The dashboard only displays scripts last seen within past 30 days.

 If you see unexpected scripts on the dashboard, check them for signs of malicious activity.